Otto Hahn Award

 Alternately, renowned people from physics and chemistry are honored with the prize.
 It is endowed with ?50,000, half of which is financed by the City of Frankfurt and one quarter each by the participating companies.
 The award ceremony will take place in Frankfurt's Pauls-Kirche.

-More information on Professor Blaum
+More information about Professor Waldmann

 Distinguished people since 1955